 From 1 March 2022, if you contact us to report a faulty kitchen or bathroom light, you will be asked for a £50 deposit from our repairs contractors.
 This charge will be refunded after the visit if the issue does not require the lightbulb or starter to be replaced.
 Residents living on sheltered schemes, and residents over the age of 80 or disabled and living in a general needs home will be exempt from this charge.
-This new process is being introduced following a successful six-month pilot which we ran last year with residents living in Hertford and other areas outside London, plus those living in East and North London, who receive a repairs service from our contractors MCP Property Services.
+This new process is being introduced following a successful six-month pilot which we ran last year with residents living in Hertford and other areas outside London, plus those living in East and North London.

 How does it work?

 When you contact us to report a faulty kitchen or bathroom light, you will need to pay a £50 deposit before we send a contractor out.
-This will be explained before transferring you to the repairs contractor for your area.
-The contractor (either MCP or Wates) will take the payment, schedule the repair and refund this £50 deposit after visiting if it is found that the issue is not related to a faulty light bulb or starter.
+This will be explained before transferring you to the repairs contractor who will take the payment, schedule the repair and refund this £50 deposit after visiting if it is found that the issue is not related to a faulty light bulb or starter.

 Before beginning the pilot of this process in July 2021, we listened to feedback from our residents and local panels and agreed some amendments and exceptions including:

 - The reduction of the charge from £80 to £50.

 - Ensuring residents on our sheltered scheme were excluded from the pilot.